stacs-srg/valipop/docs/usage/configuration/input-reference.md

 ### Name Data

 The data is separated into a 'name' and 'probability' column.
 Each row specifies the probability for a name.
-The sum of the probabilites should sum to one.
+The sum of the probabilities should sum to one.

 The following shows the name data for the property [`annotations/female_forename/`](#annotationsfemale_forename) (probability of female forenames).